 - Amicus Therapeutics, Inc. (Case T-33/17) in its European General Court case in relation to transparency of clinical trial data and access to documents held by the EMA.

-- Advising a generics manufacturer on a potential challenge of requirements under the Falsified Medicines Directive.
+- A generics manufacturer on a potential challenge of requirements under the Falsified Medicines Directive.

-- Evaluating pharmaceutical companies' internal procedures and commercial contracts for EU/UK regulatory compliance.
+- Evaluation of pharmaceutical companies' internal procedures and commercial contracts for EU/UK regulatory compliance.

-- Preparing submissions to a UK public inquiry (product liability).
+- Submissions to a UK public inquiry (product liability).

-- Advising a global consumer goods company on health and nutrition claims under EU and UK rules.
+- A global consumer goods company on health and nutrition claims under EU and UK rules.

 - MA, Medical Ethics and Law, King's College London, 2015, with distinction